gravityplus/Gravity-Forms-Stripe/readme.txt

 = What is the minimum amount my form can accept? =
 $0.50, [per Stripe](https://stripe.com/help/faq)

+= Does this version work with the latest version of Gravity Forms? = Just look at the version number!
+The versioning scheme now follows that of Gravity Forms so if the version number starts with *1.6.7.1*, then the Add-On has been tested up to *Gravity Forms 1.6.7.1*.
+An additional number at the end indicates the change number of the Add-On itself.

+= Why am I getting in 'Invalid token ID' error? =
+This error occurs when the Stripe JS is blocked from running by a theme or another plugin.
+Follow the procedure outlined here by Gravity Forms in order to troubleshoot: http://www.gravityhelp.com/documentation/page/Testing_for_a_Theme/Plugin_Conflict with one minor change -- For plugin conflicts, deactivate all plugins except Gravity Forms and Gravity Forms + Stripe.

 == Screenshots ==

 1. Settings page